vandenbj/ucd-csci2312-pa1/README.md

 ### Your Task

-1. Fork the [Github repository for CSCI 2312 PAs](https://github.com/ivogeorg/ucd-csci-2312).
+1. Fork the [Github repository for CSCI 2312 PA1](https://github.com/ivogeorg/ucd-csci2312-pa1).
 Then clone it to your local development environment (e.g. laptop).
-In a subdirectory, called PA1 you will find the Point.h and Point.cpp files for the 2D Point class.
+You will find the Point.h and Point.cpp files for the 2D Point class, along with a skeleton driver file pa1.cpp with barely any code in it.

 2. Change the <tt>Point</tt> class to represent points in three dimensions.
 Make sure to update the comments to match this change!